sunilsandhu12/wifisense/README.md

 # WiFiSense: measured-data publication assets

-A companion pack for an experimental ESP32 Wi-Fi CSI sensing project.
+A companion pack for an experimental ESP32 Wi-Fi motion-sensing project.
 It contains an architecture diagram, measured empty-versus-walking figures, installation instructions, and a small de-identified example dataset.